xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

    Abstract
       Robust positioning to the target position is critical for high level operation of CryoEM data collection.
 In this note, I like to share my own version of the latest script to perform X,Y positioning task.
-And I try to explain everyone line of the code and ideas behind them as well.
+And I try to explain every line of the code and ideas behind them as well.

       I have spent a lot of time thinking and testing about this.
 If you have better and different ideas, I love to hear.